sclorg/s2i-python-container/2.7/README.md

   [here](https://pip.pypa.io/en/latest/user_guide.html#requirements-files).

+* **Pipfile**

+  The replacement for requirements.txt, project is currently under active design and development, as documented [here](https://github.com/pypa/pipfile).
+  Set `ENABLE_PIPENV` environment variable to true in order to process this file.

 * **setup.py**

   Configures various aspects of the project, including installation of dependencies, as documented [here](https://packaging.python.org/en/latest/distributing.html#setup-py).
-  For most projects, it is sufficient to simply use `requirements.txt`, if this file is present `setup.py` is not processed by default, please use `-e .` to trigger its processing from the requirements.txt file.
+  For most projects, it is sufficient to simply use `requirements.txt` or `Pipfile`, if one of these files is present `setup.py` is not processed by default, please use `-e .` to trigger its processing from above mentioned files.

 Run strategies